Carlos Santana Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 18th in the league.

-- The Dodgers' 4.51 team ERA ranks 22nd among all league pitching staffs.
+- The Dodgers have a 4.56 team ERA that ranks 24th across all MLB pitching staffs.

-- The Dodgers rank 18th in baseball in home runs allowed (96 total, 1.1 per game).
+- Dodgers pitchers combine to rank 17th in baseball in home runs surrendered (97 total, 1.1 per game).

-- Sheehan (2-0 with a 2.65 ERA and 12 strikeouts in 17 2/3 innings pitched) gets the start for the Dodgers, his fourth of the season.
+- Miller makes the start for the Dodgers, his eighth of the season.
+He is 4-1 with a 4.23 ERA and 35 strikeouts in 38 1/3 innings pitched.

-- In his most recent time out on Friday, the right-hander tossed five innings against the Colorado Rockies, allowing three earned runs while surrendering seven hits.
+- The righty's last appearance came on Saturday against the Kansas City Royals, when he went 5 2/3 innings, surrendering three earned runs while allowing five hits.

-- The 23-year-old has put together a 2.65 ERA and 6.4 strikeouts per nine innings in three games this season, while allowing a batting average of .172 to his opponents.
+- In seven games this season, the 24-year-old has put up a 4.23 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .234 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.